 "my holiday rep was unhelpful. we only stayed the one night, we arrived on Monday 10th July and booked out on Tuesday 11th July the hotel was called the Tutotel partner the first room had blood in the bath , and the air con didnât work the toilet was black and dirt all around the skirting.
 We complained and were moved to a different room.
 This wasnât much better the air con worked, but floor and skirting was still dirty and the toilet, the shower didnât work.
 We got up for breakfast the next day and the food was like slop and the plates and cups was dirty, I asked for a clean cup and the waiter poured tea into the dirty one I had had enough and we packed our bags we couldnât contact the rep and the manger tried to stop us leaving the hotel, we was very frightened being two women on our own, we got lots of hassle from the people working there, as they kept following us and was asking for money.
 We went to look at the pool, which was on the roof, the poles holding it up was thin and the stairs were wobbling as we climbed them.
 When we saw the pool it was no bigger than a pond and at had a thick slime on the top of the water.
 We booked into another hotel which was first class had no problems, i enjoyed egypt but if i had to remain in this hotel me and my friend would have got the next flight home. i rate this hotel with a 1 star and that is being generous."

 - Travel date: 18th July 2006

 Excellent Nile View

 - Travel date: 21st April 2006

 Excellent value for money, very friendly...

 "Excellent value for money, very friendly hotel staff, the most enjoyable breakfasts, & omlettes & fruit juice freshly made.
 Our party of 4 had rooms on the 5th floor with views of the Nile.
 We had the most perfect holiday and would recommend this hotel.
 The location makes it perfect for all sightseeing in Luxor without the need for taxis.
 We are sure there are other more luxurious hotels in the area, but we certainly would not have wanted to change."

 - Travel date: 18th April 2006

 Hotel room very good, not mention the f........

 "Dear readers we stayed in the Tuthotel for 6 nights, as we were in Luxor on Bussiness.
 The room was very nice and no problems, but if you are talking food, well there is another story and I am not asking for 5* cuisine, not even cooked breakfast, just heathly stuff, like yogurt, fresh fruit, fresh milk (NOT POWDER) choice of cerial not just one!
 It is a pity that they cannot afford to give a better breakfast, after all they are 3* +, food not as good as 3*, other wise this hotel was very good for the price.
 Oh by the way I have been to Luxor 58 times, so I have a lot of experience on the hotels, in particular the rooms and food!!"

-- Travel date: Sat 8th of April 2006
+- Travel date: 8th April 2006